+3.2.2 Appealing the decision:

-- Once you have formally raised your concerns, your manager, or the manager assigned to hear the grievance, will invite you to a meeting to discuss your concerns.
-They will usually then carry out an investigation, which may include speaking to others and gathering any relevant documentation, before providing you with an outcome letter explaining their decision within 14 calendar days. - If the matter is of a particularly series nature or in breach of legislation, and you may not feel comfortable raising this with a manager, please refer to the Whistleblowing Group Policy and Procedure. - 2.2.2 Appealing the decision: - If you are dissatisfied with the outcome, you can appeal the decision by writing to the next senior manager within seven calendar days of receiving your outcome letter.
-Your appeal should be based on one or more of the following grounds only: - the grievance procedure was not followed correctly; - the manager who heard the case was not aware of essential information which could have affected the outcome; and - the outcome does not address all the points raised in the grievance. - If you appeal the decision, the senior manager will invite you to an appeal hearing to understand your reasons.
+- If you are not satisfied with the outcome of your grievance, you may submit a formal appeal.
+This could be for example if you have new evidence to show or if you believe your grievance outcome is wrong. - You should appeal in writing to the manager as outlined in your grievance outcome letter within seven calendar days of receipt of the grievance outcome letter. - Your appeal should clearly state the grounds of your appeal, i.e., the basis on which you consider that your grievance has not been satisfactorily resolved. - If you appeal the decision, the senior manager will invite you to an appeal hearing to understand your reasons.
 They may carry out further investigation, if this is appropriate or required.
+They will then notify you of the outcome of your appeal by writing within 14 calendar days.

+3.3 Manager Guidance

-They will then notify you of the outcome of your appeal by writing within 14 calendar days. - 2.3 Manager Guidance - 2.3.1 What happens when a grievance is raised? - If an employee raises a formal grievance, you must inform your HRBP before any formal action takes place and may assist with the meetings. - The HRBP or HR Business Manager must be in attendance at all grievance and appeal meetings where allegations of discrimination or whistleblowing are being made. - Employees have the right to be accompanied to any formal meeting by a current work colleague, staff council representative, or trade union representative.
-Where the employee opts to be accompanied by a trade union official, Sanctuary reserves the right to ask to see official identification from the representative. - Upon receipt of the grievance, you should acknowledge this in writing, and invite the employee to a meeting to fully understand their concerns. - Where a formal grievance is raised then you should discuss with your HRBP whether an additional nominated person is required to provide support to the employee that has submitted a grievance.
-Where necessary, this should be discussed and agreed with the employee. - You will then need to carry out an investigation to determine whether the employee's concerns can be upheld, and what action may be appropriate to resolve the situation.
+- 3.3.1 What happens when a grievance is raised? - If an employee raises a formal grievance, you must inform your HRBP before any formal action takes place and may assist with the meetings. - Formal grievances will normally be received in writing.
+For those occasions whereby a grievance is raised verbally, please take notes, and then send an email to the employee summarising their concerns, asking for them to confirm that you have captured their concerns correctly. - A representative from HR must be in attendance at all grievance and appeal meetings where allegations of discrimination or whistleblowing are being made. - Employees have the right to be accompanied to any formal meeting by a current work colleague, staff council representative, or trade union representative.
+Where the employee opts to be accompanied by a trade union official, Sanctuary reserves the right to ask to see official identification from the representative. - Upon receipt of the grievance, you should acknowledge this in writing, and invite the employee to a meeting to fully understand their concerns and how their grievance can be resolved. - Where a formal grievance is raised then you should discuss with your HRBP whether an additional nominated person is required to provide support to the employee that has submitted a grievance.
+Where necessary, this should be discussed and agreed with the employee. - You will then need to carry out an investigation to determine whether the employee's concerns can be upheld, and what action may be appropriate to resolve the situation. - Please note where it is unclear if the concerns are of a grievance or a whistleblowing nature, please liaise with your HR Business Partner for guidance. - 3.3.2 What is an investigation? - An investigation should usually take place after the grievance hearing, depending on the nature of the grievance. - Any grievance investigation should be impartial and thorough and may be carried out by either the hearing manager or an appointed investigation officer. - Investigations aim to look into the employee's concerns to establish whether they can be upheld or not. - Investigations may involve: - o interviewing the employee who has raised the grievance; - interviewing the employee(s) who the grievance has been raised against; - interviewing any other relevant individuals (for example, potential witnesses); and - o obtaining and analysing any documentary evidence.